eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 * `'fs'` : The 'fs' module short for fileSystem, is a built-in module in Node.js that provides an interface for working with the file system.
 It allows you to read, write, and manipulate files and directories on your computer or server.

 * `'path'` : The 'path' module in Node.js is a built-in module that provides utilities for working with file and directory paths.
+Update the 'path' value to point to your screenshot folder.

 * `'regedit'` : The 'regedit' npm module is a third-party package that provides a simple interface for working with the Windows registry in Node.js.
 The **Windows registry** is a database that stores configuration settings and options for the Windows operating system and other software applications.